FusionAuth/fusionauth-site/astro/src/content/articles/ciam/demise-of-third-party-cookies-running-own-ciam.md

 ---
-title: The Demise of Third-Party Cookies and Why You Need to Run Your Own CIAM System
+title: The Demise Of Third-Party Cookies And Why You Need To Run Your Own CIAM System
 description: What is the future of third party cookies and how does that tie into customer identity and access management?
 section: CIAM
 author: Kuntal Chakraborty